Northern nutcracker: Distribution

 The northern nutcracker has an extensive range forming a broad swathe east–west from Scandinavia right across northern Europe, Siberia and to eastern Asia, including Japan, inhabiting the huge taiga conifer forests in the north.

 Disjunct populations occur in mountain conifer forests further south, in the mountains of central and southeast Europe in the Alps, the Carpathians and the Balkan Peninsula mountains.
 See subspecies list above for race distributions.
 Some of the populations can be separated on bill size.

 This species has a large range, extending over 10,000,000 km^{2} globally.
-It also has a large global population, with an estimate of between 800,000-1,700,000 individuals in Europe.
+It also has a large global population, with an estimate of between 800,000 and 1,700,000 individuals in Europe.

 Northern nutcrackers are not migratory, but will erupt out of range when a cone crop failure leaves them short of a food supply, the thin-billed eastern race N. c. macrorhynchos being the most likely subspecies to do this.
 Britain records very sporadic vagrants, but in 1968 over 300 nutcrackers visited Britain as part of a larger irruption into western Europe, probably due to a spell of early cold weather in Siberia.